 Guru found solo success with his Jazzmatazz collaborations, which saw the MC linking up with jazz legends like Roy Ayers and Ronny Jordan.
 The series had four volumes, with the final installment coming in 2007.

 Controversy surrounding Guru’s alleged deathbed letter arose shortly after his passing.
 The note, which was described by production partner Solar, supposedly distanced himself from Premier, founded a charity named Each One Counts, and excessively praised Solar for his bedside care and career work.
 Concerns initially arose when it was uncovered that Each One Counts was not registered in Guru’s name.
 Premo and several members of the family denied the claim that Guru awoke from his coma to compose the letter, and Guru’s family additionally said that Solar had prevented them from seeing or contacting Guru before his death.

 But the legacy still lives on.
 Various tributes and rereleases have honored the late, great emcee.
 The “suspicious character strapped with the sounds profound” should be in rotation all day, and our thoughts will be with the Elam family.
-Salute.–Steven Goldstein
+Rest in peace, Guru. --Steven Goldstein

 40 Hip-Hop Albums Turning 20 in 2017